Thurrock F.C.: Stadium

 The club played at Ship Lane since their establishment in April 1985 until the end in 2018.
 At first the ground was a part of the Thurrock Hotel complex, and initially consisted of two pitches and dressing rooms in the main hotel building.
 Due to this set-up the club could only compete at Junior level.
 The playing area was turned around 90° to make one full pitch and dressing rooms were built so the club could become a separate entity.

 Floodlights were erected in January 1988 after planning permission was accepted from Thurrock Council to add these features as well as a grandstand.

+In 2025, Grays Athletic announced they would take ownership of the derelict former Thurrock F.C. stadium at Ship Lane, with plans to begin refurbishment and aim for a return in the 2026–27 season - following the approval of a joint planning application with Group One Automotive and the finalisation of legal agreements in mid-2024.